alexhagen/qe/Thermal_Hydraulics/README.md

 # Purdue Nuclear Engineering Thermal Hydraulics Qualification Exam
 By Alex Hagen

 The thermal hydraulics exam is often considered the hardest exam.
-The department lists the topics of this exam to be (2014):
+The department lists the topics of this exam to be ([Purdue Nuclear Engineering, 2014](https://engineering.purdue.edu/NE/Academics/Graduate/Qualifying%20Exam/Qualifying%20Exam%20Briefing%20(2014).pdf)):

 > 1. Introduction to Nuclear Thermal-hydraulics Systems
 > 2. General Balance Equation